bcgov/devops-platform-workshops/openshift-201/resource-mgmt.md

 ```
 <!-- Note for Matt: we'll need to figure out another way to limit the time **Important:** because we used a 'job' to run this load test, it is time limited to 3600 seconds - one hour.
 The ensures that our load test does not keep running unnecessarily beyond the time we need it. -->

-**Important:** This job runs a large number of request, which might take quite some time to finish.
-Please make sure to shutdown the job once you complete this section.
-You can simply delete it by `oc delete job load-test-job`.
+**Important:** This job runs a large number of requests and has a runtime of 20 minutes.
+Once it completes, the job and pod will remain in your namespace until removed - delete it with `oc delete job load-test-job`.

 From the web console, change to Developer view and navigate to the Observe tab.
 From the Dashboard dropdown list, pick `Kubernetes / Compute Resources / Workload`.
 Then in the `Workload` dropdown, select your nginx deployment.
 You should see the load-test pod traffic increasing CPU and memory usage metrics for the nginx workload.
+After a few minutes of running the load test, you should see a CPU usage similar to the photo below.

 ![cpu load](images/resource-mgmt/pod-load-cpu.png)

 From the web console, select your hello-world-nginx pod and navigate to the Metrics tab.
 We can see the traffic we are sending our pod is affecting the CPU quite a bit.
-In this example we can see the actual CPU usage is well over the request we set and over 100% of the limit we set.
+In this example we can see the actual CPU usage climbs steadily as load ramps up, then plateaus just under the CPU limit as the pod gets throttled.

 ![cpu quota](images/resource-mgmt/pod-load-cpu-quota.png)